targoninc/diagram-library/README.md

-# diagram-library
+# A JS+CSS diagram library for web development
-A JavaScript + CSS library for web development to create simple diagrams.
+This library was written in plain JavaScript and CSS as a hobby project.
+Feel free to modify the code and make it better.

 # How to use
 You can add the library to your project by inserting the following script tag: